Possible range of values

 Total Revenue (TR=PxQ)

 An increase in price of a good which has ineastic demand will increase TR, while it will decrease if demand is elastic.
 If the demand is unit elastic, a change in price does nto cause any change in total revenue.
 This links with the firm's decision to change price.
 It is impossible to predict the effect on profit as total costs may increase faster than total revenue.
+Indirect taxes

 May be imposed on goods with inelastic demand in order to increase tax revenues.